Easily Plan a Trip to Japan That You'll Love

 Where you stay in Japan depends on what your budget is, and what type of experience you are hoping to have.
 For suggestions on neighborhoods, it is best to ask a local what area they suggest you stay in.
 Hoping to be near museums?
 Near a metro station?
-Want to go to a food markets?
-Our locals have the answer!
+Want to go to

 Additionally, if you are debating on hotel vs apartment vs hostel vs pod, check out our Budget Japan article for a breakdown on each one.